TEACHING

 The play state or flow state is the same process from a cognitive science perspective.
 What Dr. Stuart Brown and Mihaly Csikszentmihalyi describe regarding play or flow are the same things described or aspired to by companies like Complicité or Cheek by Jowl.

-I currently serve as an Assistant Professor of Acting & Directing at Central Connecticut State University and previously served as the Head of Performance at The Johnny Carson School of Theatre & Film at The University of Nebraska - Lincoln.
-Former positions include University at Albany, Virginia Commonwealth University, and Rutgers University.
+In the past I have served as an Assistant Professor of Acting & Directing at Central Connecticut State University, as the Head of Performance at The Johnny Carson School of Theatre & Film at The University of Nebraska - Lincoln, University at Albany (Visiting Assistant Professor), Virginia Commonwealth University (Assistant Professor), and as an adjunct Rutgers University.
 I am a certified teacher with the National Michael Chekhov Association and hold a certificate from and was a part of the first teacher training cohort under Aretha Sills in the work and techniques of Viola Spolin.

 Teaching is at the heart of what I do an artist and I am deeply committed to sharing a solid pedagogy with my students.
 It’s why I am always engaged in some form of training and development as a teacher and artist.
 I’m not married to any one technique, I find things and think, “My students will find this useful.”